pantor/ruckig/README.md

   </a>
 </p>

 Ruckig calculates a time-optimal trajectory given a *target* waypoint with position, velocity, and acceleration starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
 Ruckig is a more powerful and open-source alternative to the [Reflexxes Type IV](http://reflexxes.ws/) library.
-In fact, Ruckig is a Type V trajectory generator with directional velocity and acceleration limits.
+In fact, Ruckig is the first Type V trajectory generator and even supports directional velocity and acceleration limits, while also being faster on top.
 For robotics and machining applications, Ruckig allows both instant reactions to unforeseen events as well as simple offline trajectory planning.

 ## Installation